massimo-cassandro/bookmarks/bookmarks/css - scss.md

 * Extract critical CSS <https://web.dev/extract-critical-css/>
 * GoogleChromeLabs/critters: 🦔 A Webpack plugin to inline your critical CSS and lazy-load the rest. <https://github.com/GoogleChromeLabs/critters>
 * Critical CSS?
 Not So Fast! – CSS Wizardry – Web Performance Optimisation <https://csswizardry.com/2022/09/critical-css-not-so-fast/>
+* GoogleChromeLabs/critters: 🦔 A Webpack plugin to inline your critical CSS and lazy-load the rest. <https://github.com/GoogleChromeLabs/critters>